-3. Top 10 things to do at Takayama
+- Top 10 things to do in Takayama

 Watch our Video of Takayama, Japan

-Watch our video to see what Takayama is like.
-We have included all the main things to see in Takayama itself.
+Watch our video to see what Takayama is like, where you can find all the main things to see in Takayama itself.
 We also share suggestions of some popular day trips in our Takayama guide below.

 Takayama Travel Guide

-Before we have a look at what there is to do in Takayama, Japan, let's have a look at how long you should spend in Takayama as well as how to get there, and other useful information that will help you plan your Takayama trip.
+Before we have a look at what there is to do in Takayama, let’s have a look at how long you should spend in the city as well as how to get there, and other useful information that will help you plan your Takayama trip.